-Forms for plane exposed surfaces shall consist of plastic coated plywood, waterproof plywood, timber lined with tempered hardboard or close-fitting unwarped metal forms.
-Unless otherwise specified, joints in the form sheeting for plane, exposed concrete surfaces shall be either vertical or horizontal and spaced with a regular pattern.
+Forms for unpatterned exposed surfaces shall consist of plastic-coated plywood, waterproof plywood, timber lined with tempered hardboard or close-fitting unwarped metal forms.
+Unless otherwise specified, joints in the form sheeting for exposed concrete surfaces shall be either vertical or horizontal and spaced with a regular pattern.
+Spirally-wound tubes of any material shall not be used for round sections (e.g. columns).

 Forms for surfaces not exposed to general view may consist of modular timber or metal panels.
 Timber forms shall be constructed and maintained in such a manner as to prevent warping and opening of joints due to shrinkage of the timber.
 The timber shall be free of any defects which shall affect the structure.
 Where rigid forms are specified on the Drawings, only metal forms are acceptable.